MICHAEL LANTRIP WROTE THE BOOK ON SECTION 1031

 SUMMARY: In a Section 1031 Like Kind Exchange, you must understand who the Players are, and what the Terms mean.

 The following content will explain Relinquished Property, Purchase Price, Sales Price, Replacement Property Price, and Exchange Date.
 And you will meet the Exchangor, the Buyer, the Seller, the Qualified Intermediary, and the Title Company.
-Or, you can just read the summary.
+Or, you can just read the summary next.

-Summary: The Exchangor sells his Relinquished Property with a Purchase Price of $200,000 to the Buyer for a Sales Price of $400,00 and buys the Replacement Property from the Seller at a Replacement Property Price of $700,000.
-The Qualified Intermediary handles the funds with the Title Company and the closing takes place on the Exchange Date.
+Summary: The Exchangor sells his Relinquished Property that had a Purchase Price of $200,000 to the Buyer for a Sales Price of $400,00 and buys the Replacement Property from the Seller at a Replacement Property Price of $700,000.
+The Qualified Intermediary handles the funds with the Title Company, and the closing takes place on the Exchange Date.

 READING TIME: Four minutes, 10 seconds.

-This is the main character.
+The Exchangor is the main character.
 This is you.
 You own the investment or business property which has appreciated in value, and which you want to sell without paying taxes on the profit, by qualifying to do a Section 1031 Like Kind Exchange.
-You will be selling property, and then buying property, therefore you are called the Exchangor instead of the Buyer or Seller.
+You will be selling the property, and after you sell it, you will be buying some other property.
+The IRS looks at this as an exchange even though it obviously is not, therefore the IRS considers you the Exchangor instead of the Buyer or Seller.

 In our Examples, you will be represented by our imaginary Exchangor, whose name is Alan Adams.
 His wife is Ann Adams.